backube/volsync/docs/usage/rclone/index.rst

 Following are the sequences of events happening in each iterations.

 - A point-in-time (PiT) copy of the source volume is created using CSI drivers.
-It will be used as the source data .
+It will be used as the source data.
 - A temporary PVC is created out of the PiT copy and mounted on Rclone data mover job pod.
 - The Scribe Rclone data mover then connects to the intermediary storage system (e.g. AWS S3) using configurations based on ``rclone-secret``.
 It uses ``rclone sync`` to copy source data to S3.